Irennnne/irennnne.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an undergraduate student at The Chinese University of Hong Kong (CUHK), majoring in Artificial Intelligence: Systems & Technologies.
-I will join The Hong Kong University of Science and Technology (HKUST) to pursue my Ph.D. study, supervised by Prof. Albert C.S.
-Chung, starting in Fall 2025.
+I am currently a Ph.D. student in the Department of Computer Science and Engineering at The Hong Kong University of Science and Technology (HKUST), supervised by [Prof. Albert C.S.
+Chung](https://www.cse.ust.hk/~achung/).
+I obtained my bachelor's degree from The Chinese University of Hong Kong (CUHK), majoring in Artificial Intelligence: Systems & Technologies.

-Presently, I am gaining valuable research experience as an intern at the Robotics, Embodied AI, and Navigation In Vivo Lab, under the supervision of Prof. Hongliang Ren and Dr. Long Bai.
-Additionally, I worked as an algorithm research intern at SenseTime from July 2024 to July 2025, where I contributed to the iteration of SenseChat and SenseNova.
+Previously, I conducted research at the Robotics, Embodied AI, and Navigation In Vivo Lab, under the supervision of [Prof. Hongliang Ren](https://www.ee.cuhk.edu.hk/en-gb/people/academic-staff/professors/prof-ren-hongliang) and [Dr. Long Bai](https://longbai-cuhk.github.io).
+I also worked as an algorithm research intern at SenseTime from July 2024 to July 2025, where I contributed to the development of SenseChat and SenseNova.

-My recent projects include text-to-image generation and diffusion models.
-My research interests focus on the application of artificial intelligence across diverse domains, such as robotic perception, medical image analysis, and natural language processing.
+My recent projects focus on text-to-image generation and diffusion models.
+My research interests include robotic perception, medical image analysis, and natural language processing.

 ## Publications